loki4j/loki-logback-appender/docs/docus/docs/migration.md

 sidebar_label: Migration Guide
 ---

+## Upgrading from 2.0.x to 2.1.x

+#### Java 17+ is now required

+Starting from v2.1.0, Loki4j requires Java 17 or higher.
+Make sure to upgrade your Java version before switching to Loki4j v2.1.0.

+#### loki-protobuf version updated to 1.0.0

+loki-protobuf jar is now compiled with Java 17 instead of Java 8.
+If you use protobuf API for sending logs to Loki, please switch to loki-protobuf v1.0.0.

 ## Upgrading from 1.6.x to 2.0.x

 Version 2.0.0 introduces significant changes to how the appender is configured in `logback.xml`.